 The cost of filing a design application depends on how many designs are included in the application.

-A UK design application costs £445 for the first design and £125 for each additional design.
-A Community (EU) design application costs £700 for the first design and £240 for each additional design.
+A UK design application costs £435 for one design and £535 for two designs.
+It is possible to cover more than two designs in a UK design application and we can provide a quotation upon request.
+A Community (EU) design application costs £740 for the first design and £250 for each additional design up to ten.

 These figures exclude VAT but include the official fees; providing advice about the design(s) to be applied for, preparing and filing the application at the IPO or EUIPO; and informing you about the various formal steps such as registration.